JoshInShaker/joshinshaker.com/knowledgebase/articles/chrome-enable-sync.md

 ---
 layout: kb-article
+exclude: true
 title: How do I sync my bookmarks in Google Chrome?
-description: " "
 excerpt: "Instructions for enabling Google Chrome's sync feature to save bookmarks, browsing history, and other browser data between multiple devices."
-exclude: true
 ---
 1. Open Google Chrome on your computer.
 2. Click on the three-dot menu icon in the upper-right corner of the browser window.